desec-io/desec-stack/README.md

       - `DESECSTACK_DEVADMIN_PASSWORD_poweradmin`: poweradmin password (if you're planning to use the dev environment)
       - `DESECSTACK_DEVADMIN_SESSIONKEY_poweradmin`: poweradmin session key

 Running the standard stack will also fire up an instance of the `www` proxy service (see `desec-www` repository), assuming that the `desec-static` project is located under the `static` directory/symlink.
-TLS certificates are assumed to be located in `certs`.

 How to Run